opnsense/docs/source/manual/firewall.rst

 ..
 Note::
     When changing rules, sometimes its necessary to reset states to assure the new policies are used for existing traffic.
-    You can do this in :menuselection:`Firewall --> Diagnostics --> States Reset` or :menuselection:`Firewall --> Diagnostics --> States Dump`
+    You can do this in :menuselection:`Firewall --> Diagnostics --> States`.
-    to reset specific states.

 ..
 Note::